Gorgo (film): Home media

+That same year, Shout!
+Factory released the film on Blu-ray as part of its Mystery Science Theater 3000 25th-Anniversary Edition collection, featuring an extended cut of Ninth Wonder of the World: The Making of Gorgo.
+In 2023, a 4K restoration of Gorgo was released on a Blu-ray/4K Ultra HD combo by Vinegar Syndrome.

 Reception

+Box office

+The film opened big at the London Pavilion and had good business for two weeks.

+Critical response

 A reviewer for The Kensington News and West London Times called Gorgo "a sad waste, not of talent, but of opportunity.
 Some of the effects are very convincing, but these are offset by the general tone of the film.
 It is a satire on monsters.
 Gorgo could have been a fine film.
 It could have preached motherly love, the vanity of humanity, mankind's true weakness or it could have been purely terrifying.
 Unfortunately it doesn't do anything".
 Arthur Steele of the Birmingham Evening Mail described the film as being "designed for juvenile adults".

 Charles Stinson of the Los Angeles Times referred to the film's screenplay as "not unintelligent.
 But it is entirely routine".
 Stinson also lamented the camerawork as unimaginative, yet added: "The color is true and rich, though, and the special effects fairly skillful.
 The British do things tidily".

-The film opened big at the London Pavilion and had good business for a couple of weeks.

-James Lowder reviewed Gorgo in White Wolf Inphobia #56 (June, 1995), rating it a 3 1/2 out of 5 and stated that "Tom Howard's special effects are great, with some spiffy scenes of London getting the big rubber boot.
+James Lowder reviewed Gorgo in White Wolf Inphobia #56 (June 1995), rating it a 3 1/2 out of 5 and stating that "Tom Howard's special effects are great, with some spiffy scenes of London getting the big rubber boot.
 The guy in the Gorgo suit gets to stomp Tower Bridge, Big Ben, Picadilly Circus and lots of row houses.
 The monster would be more frightening, however, if it didn't keep wiggling its huge, finlike ears."

+The film was short-listed for Best Visual Effects at the 34th Academy Awards, but was ultimately not nominated.